-July 20-21, 2018 – Silver Creek NY
+July 17-18, 2020 – Silver Creek NY

-Laurel Run is a two-day event that takes places each year in mid-July.
+Laurel Memorial Run & Walk is a two-day event that takes places each year in mid-July.
 Day One consists of a relay run from Jamestown to Dunkirk, as well as the “Laurel-thon” in which individuals attempt to cover the entire 30-mile relay route themselves.
 The next day in Silver Creek, there are walking and running events for adults and children, plus “Laurel’s Lap” for anyone with a disability.
 Everyone who finishes one of the events receives a participation medal made by people with disabilities at The Resource Center.

 Money raised through the Laurel Memorial Run & Walk is used to support disability awareness and prevention activities, as well as to enhance employment opportunities for people with disabilities.